List of comets by type

 This is a list of comets (bodies that travel in elliptical, parabolic, and sometimes hyperbolic orbits and display a tail behind them) listed by type.
 Comets are sorted into four categories: periodic comets (e.g. Halley's Comet), non-periodic comets (e.g. Comet Hale–Bopp), comets with no meaningful orbit (the Great Comet of 1106), and lost comets (5D/Brorsen), displayed as either P (periodic), C (non-periodic), X (no orbit), and D (lost).

-Many of the earlier comets to be observed in history are designated with an X or D due to not having the tools to measure a comet's orbit accurately and eventually losing it.
+Many of the earlier comets observed in history are designated with an X or D due to not having the tools to measure a comet's orbit accurately and eventually losing it.
 X/1106 C1 (the Great Comet of 1106) is a good example.
-The orbital elements for the older non-periodic comets in the list assume that the comet has an eccentricity of roughly 1, and therefore the calculations are only approximate.
+The orbital elements for the older non-periodic comets in the list assume that the comet has an eccentricity of roughly 1; therefore, the calculations are only approximate.